seunggs/sidetrek/README.md

   1. First make sure docker is running in /prisma: `cd prisma && docker-compose up -d & cd ..` (this runs the server at localhost:4466)
   2. Prisma: `npm run deploy:prisma:dev`
   3. Go back to the root folder and then run `npm run dev`
+  4. To run the Graphql Playground (localhost:4466/default/dev), set the Authorization header in the browser (obtain the token using `prisma token -e ../config/dev.env`)
 3. To deploy test:
   1. Prisma: `npm run deploy:prisma:test`
 5. To deploy to production: